|

 research, from companies and governments around

-the world, continues to demonstrate that clear, user-friendly
+the world, continues to demonstrate that clear,

-English produces significant business benefits.
+user-friendly English produces significant business

-various sources.
+and various sources.

 a month.

-"In one test, customers who used
+"In one test, customers who

-the clearly written manual made about 125 fewer
+used the clearly written manual made about 125 fewer

 calls a month than customers who used the old manual."